Iotic-Labs/iotics-identity-go/README.md

 [![GitHub License](https://img.shields.io/github/license/Iotic-Labs/iotics-identity-go)](https://github.com/Iotic-Labs/iotics-identity-go/blob/main/LICENSE)
 [![GitHub Contributors](https://img.shields.io/github/contributors/Iotic-Labs/iotics-identity-go)](https://github.com/Iotic-Labs/iotics-identity-go)

 Create Data Mesh.
 Use interoperable digital twins to create data interactions and build powerful real-time data products.
 This repository is a library for Decentralised Identity (DID) management with Iotics for applications in go.

 You need to have an IOTICSpace to take advantage of this DID SDK.
 Contact <a href="mailto:product@iotics.com">product@iotics.com</a> for a free trial or [![sign up](https://img.shields.io/badge/sign%20up-164194.svg?style=flat)](https://www.iotics.com/signup-preview-program/)

-## Identity API
+## Identity SDK

-The identity API is used to manage identities and authentication in the Iotics Host.
+This SDK is used to manage identities and authentication in the Iotics Host.

-The API is split in 2 levels according to the user needs:
+The SDK is split into two API's according to the user needs:

 * [High level identity API](pkg/api): minimal set of features to interact with Iotics Host
 * [Advanced identity API](pkg/advancedapi): set of features for advanced identities management